richard-viney/lightstreamer/README.md

 [![Documentation][documentation-badge]][documentation-link]
 [![License][license-badge]][license-link]

-Easily interface with a Lightstreamer service from Ruby.
+Easily interface with a Lightstreamer service from Ruby with this gem, either directly through code or by using the provided command-line client.
 Written against the [official API specification](http://www.lightstreamer.com/docs/client_generic_base/Network%20Protocol%20Tutorial.pdf).

+Includes support for:

+- Streaming and polling connections
+- The four Lightstreamer subscription modes: `command`, `distinct`, `merge` and `raw`
+- Automatic management of table content when in `command` mode
+- Silent subscriptions
+- Item snapshots
+- Unfiltered subscriptions and asynchronous overflow handling
+- Bulk subscription creation
+- Synchronous and asynchronous message sending
+- Detailed error reporting and error handling callbacks

 ## License